- Latin America

 Want to learn how to surf, scuba dive or sea kayak?

-Every year tens of thousands of English speakers are hired by schools to teach English abroad in some of the most fantastic tropical locations on the planet, from Costa Rica to Indonesia.
 And guess what?
 Ninety percent of them have no professional background in teaching or education apart from earning an accredited TEFL certification that provides the training and qualifications sought by thousands of schools and language institutes around the globe.
 Most English teachers in such countries make a salary that enables them to cover their expenses and enjoy life comfortably.
 Others, primarily in Asia, make enough teaching English to save 30%-50% of their income after expenses.

 Here are our top picks for tropical countries for teaching English abroad: